SetProtocol/STIPS/STIPS/STIP-011.md

 > initializeModuleAndExtension

-Initializes TradeExtension to the DelegatedManager and TradeModule to the SetToken.
+Initializes BatchTradeExtension to the DelegatedManager and TradeModule to the SetToken.

 ```solidity
 function initializeModuleAndExtension(IDelegatedManager _delegatedManager) external onlyOwnerAndValidManager(_delegatedManager)